aspose-page/Aspose.Page-Reference-Tutorials/content/english/java/postscript-text-manipulation/add-text/_index.md

 ## Prerequisites
 Before diving into the tutorial, ensure you have the following prerequisites:
 - Basic knowledge of Java programming.
 - Aspose.Page for Java library installed.
-You can download it from the [official Aspose.Page for Java download page](https://releases.aspose.com/page/java/).
+You can download it from the [Aspose.Page for Java download page](https://releases.aspose.com/page/java/).
 - Necessary fonts available in the specified folder.
 You can find additional information in the [Aspose.Page for Java documentation](https://reference.aspose.com/page/java/).
 ## Import Packages
 In your Java project, import the necessary packages for Aspose.Page for Java: